The idea that a kid is responsible for things is not inborn—it doesn’t just happen by itself. It needs to be taught, coached, and learned.

 Discuss why meeting responsibilities are important to your success in life.
 People who don’t meet their responsibilities are not successful.

 “All the things that I buy for you as a parent, you’re going to have to get for yourself someday.
-And in order to do that, you’re going to have to be able to meet responsibilities just like I do.
+And to do that, you’re going to have to be able to meet responsibilities just like I do.
 And if I didn’t meet my responsibilities of going to work and doing a good job, I would not be able to give you those things.”

 Use simple, straight talk that progresses from “this is why responsibilities are important” to “here’s what’s going to happen if you do—or if you don’t—meet your responsibilities.”

 Learning how to meet responsibilities is one of the most important skills kids can learn when they’re young.
 As they grow older, they’ll have a thorough understanding of the relationship between responsibilities, accountability, and rewards.
-But, it’s never too late to learn.
+But it’s never too late to learn.
 Kids who don’t learn to meet responsibilities at an early age need to learn them at whatever age the parents get ready to teach them.

 When kids develop personal responsibility, it gives them their best chance of avoiding many of the pitfalls of life.
 It makes them better able to deal with inevitable problems that arise in life, particularly as they get older.